Cooperative Open-ended Learning Framework for Zero-shot Coordination: Practical Algorithm

 where $c$ is a hyperparameter that controls the degree of exploration and $\mb{N}(i)$ is the visit times of node $i$.
 SUCG could efficiently prevent \algo from generating data with a few fixed strategies that did not cooperate, which could lead to a loss of adaptive ability.

 We conclude the \algo as Algorithm~\ref{alg:cool}.
 Moreover, to verify the influence of different ratios of two objectives, we denote \algo with different ratios as 0:4, 1:3, 2:2, and 3:1.
 Specifically, \algo with $a:b$ represents different partner sampling ratios for the combining objective, where $a$ is the corresponding times to generate data using self-play for the individual objective, and $b$ is the number of sampling times in $\gJ_c$.
-For example, \algo 1:3 trains by using self-play once, and sampling from the cooperative incompatible distribution as partners three times to generate data and update objectives.
+For example, \algo 1:3 represents that the ego agent is trained by using self-play once and with partners sampled from the cooperative incompatible distribution three times to generate data and update objectives.